Greece Set For Comeback As Tourist Destination

 Europe's largest tour operator TUI Travel is also seeing a comeback for Greece, with bookings at the group's German unit up 4 percent.
 Bookings from the UK are performing strongly, a spokesman said.

-German Chancellor Angela Merkel, who opened the ITB fair this year, called on trade fair visitors to take vacations in ailing euro zone states such as Greece, Spain, Portugal and Italy to help to create jobs.
+German Chancellor Angela Merkel, who opened the ITB fair this year, called on trade fair visitors to take holidays in ailing euro zone states such as Greece, Spain, Portugal and Italy to help to create jobs.

 "I also wish that European countries which are famous for tourism get good custom - I name Greece, Spain, Portugal, Italy - all countries in which growth is really necessary at the moment and where we have to make an effort to finally get people back into work," she said.

-Globally, the tourism industry - worth an estimated USD$1.15 trillion last year - is expected to grow by between 3 and 4 percent in 2013, driven by up to 6 percent higher visitor numbers in emerging markets, according to latest estimates from the UN World Tourism Organization (UNWTO).
+Globally, the tourism industry - worth an estimated USD$1.15 trillion last year - is expected to grow by between 3 and 4 percent in 2013, driven by up to 6 percent higher visitor numbers in emerging markets, according to latest estimates from the UN World Tourism Organisation (UNWTO).

 It sees growth in Europe, the world's No. 1 tourist destination, slowing to 2 percent or holding steady at 3 percent as the region's debt and financial crisis rumbles on.